 Installation and upgrade instructions

-For instructions on downloading and applying security-only patches (including patch 2.4.2-p1), see Quick start install.
+For instructions on downloading and applying security patches (including patch 2.4.2-p1), see Quick start install.

-For general information about security-only patches, see the Magento DevBlog post Introducing the New Security-only Patch Release.
+For general information about security patches, see Introducing the New Security Patch Release.